 Merriam-Webster refers to ‘craft’ as an occupation requiring “artistic skill.”

-Interestingly, there are various avenues that can be taken to become an accomplished or professional writer, but each one has the need for learning, practice, time, and commitment.
-Some writers may go to school and get degrees, others may learn from a coach or mentor, others from trial and error, failures and successes.
-But, whichever path is taken, there is a lot of work that goes into becoming experienced and knowledgeable, in being a writer.
+Interestingly, there are various avenues to becoming an accomplished or professional writer, but each requires learning, practice, time, and commitment.
+Some writers may go to school and earn degrees; others may learn from a coach or mentor; others from trial and error, failures and successes.
+But whichever path is taken, there is a lot of work that goes into becoming an experienced and knowledgeable writer.
 As the saying goes, practice makes perfect.

 But today, with the easy-to-do-it-yourself self-publishing explosion, writers may not be viewed as professionals.
-Certainly, most people have read a self-published book or e-book that lacks proper grammar, structure, and even clarity.
-These products are easy to spot, but yet they’re available for sale, and the authors consider themselves writers.
+Certainly, most people have read a self-published book or ebook that lacks proper grammar, structure, and even clarity.
+These books are easy to spot, yet they’re available for sale, and the authors consider themselves writers.

 While it’s great that those who want to write have a vehicle to publish their own work, especially in this overwhelmed publishing market, those who don’t take the time to learn the craft of writing do themselves and others an injustice.
 They make the self-publishing book market murky and the label of ‘writer’ less professional.